 - Instructional Strategies

 The courses can be completed all at once, or you can complete portions of the course at your convenience.
 You can also move from one course to another freely.
 Ed Training Center will remember where you left off and will allow you to review previous lessons.

 Upon completion of the five courses, you will be issued a Certificate of Completion.
 This Certificate of Completion should be submitted at once with your Mandatory Training Acknowledgement form (see below for more details).
-If the required trainings are not completed within 30 days from hire, you will be inactivated from Aesop and will no longer be able to substitute teach in our districts until such time the training is completed.
+Please present this certifcate when you meet with Human Resources to complete the required employment paperwork.

 The Introductory Teacher Training is quickly becoming a national training standard and is an excellent addition to a resume.
 Several schools are now requiring these trainings as a condition of employment.
 For more information, visit the Ed Training Center website.